This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 the scheduling of the employee's medical examination under section 4123.53

 of the Revised Code.
-"Good cause" shall be determined at the
+"Good cause" is determined at the discretion of

-discretion of the bureau, but generally shall be for a reason that the medical
+the bureau, but generally is for a reason that the medical examination is not

-examination is not feasible, such as the employee's medical instability.
+feasible, such as the employee's medical instability.
+The bureau shall

-The bureau shall contact the employer or the employer's representative if
+contact the employer or the employer's representative if the bureau

-the bureau determines that a waiver of the examination is advisable.
-If the
+determines that a waiver of the examination is advisable.
+If the employer

-employer objects to the bureau's waiver of the medical examination, the
+objects to the bureau's waiver of the medical examination, the bureau

-bureau shall schedule the medical examination.
-If the employer does not object
+shall schedule the medical examination.
+If the employer does not object to the

-to the bureau's waiver of the examination, the bureau shall notify the
+bureau's waiver of the examination, the bureau will notify the employee,

 examination, except where the bureau has determined the employer is out of